sap-tutorials/Tutorials/tutorials/btp-content-agent-transport-mobile-apps/btp-transport-mobile-apps-using-content-agent.md

 ## Prerequisites

- - You have an SAP BTP account as source where you have subscribed to SAP Mobile service, follow the tutorial [Create Your First MDK Application](https://developers.sap.com/mission.mobile-dev-kit-get-started.html)
+ - You have an SAP BTP account as source where you have subscribed to SAP Mobile service, follow the tutorial [Create Your First MDK Application](https://developers.sap.com/mission.mobile-dev-kit-get-started.html).

- - You have configured Cloud Transport Management service in a central subaccount, follow turtorial [Get Started with SAP Cloud Transport Management Service](https://developers-qa-blue.wcms-nonprod.c.eu-de-2.cloud.sap/tutorials/btp-transport-management-getting-started.html)
+ - You've set up SAP Cloud Transport Management service in the central administrative subaccount.
+If you haven't done that, follow the tutorial [Get Started with SAP Cloud Transport Management](https://developers-qa-blue.wcms-nonprod.c.eu-de-2.cloud.sap/tutorials/btp-transport-management-getting-started.html).

 ## You will learn
    - How to subscribe to SAP Content Agent service